HomeResoursesQUALITYWhat is the Measure Phase in Six Sigma?

 Objectives of the Measure Phase:

-When you are at the Measure Phase of the DMAIC approach, you will gather detailed data that explains the present performance of your process based on the requirements of your customers.
+When you are at the Measure Phase of the DMAIC approach, you will gather detailed data that explains the present performance of your process based on your customers' requirements.

 This data you gather will function as the foundation for further processes.
-From this data, you can get a clear understanding of the issue that you are trying to fix.
+From this data, you can clearly understand the issue you are trying to fix.
 Also, it will permit you to directly compare performance prior to and following the improvements you implement.
 The key objective of the Measure Phase is to get a complete understanding of how the process is performed presently.

 Deliverables of Six Sigma Measure Phase:

-DMAIC measure phase deliverables are nothing but the outcomes you can expect on the completion of the Measure Phase of DMAIC.
-When you are in the Measure Phase, you will have to perform a lot of tasks.
-Further, the tasks you perform at this phase will have a huge impact on the performance of the phases that follow.
+DMAIC measure phase deliverables are nothing but the outcomes you can expect upon completing the Measure Phase of DMAIC.
+When you are in the Measure Phase, you will have to perform many tasks.
+Further, the tasks you perform at this phase will greatly impact the performance of the following phases.
 This is why it is crucial to comprehend and apply deliverables.

-The tasks that your team completes in this phase will set the tone for how the remaining process will unfold.
+Your team's tasks in this phase will set the tone for how the remaining process will unfold.
 So, your team should give the utmost attention when engaging in any tasks in this phase.
 Here are the common deliverables of a successful Measure Phase in the DMAIC process:

 Commonly Accepted Indicators: